Traits

 Interactions:

-• Filigree: All modifications made to a Crowned marking by Filigree will be symmetrical.
+• Filigree: All modifications made to a Crowned marking by Filigree will be symmetrical and have crisp, unblended edges.

 Overo is a white marking that spreads from the center of the body.